• Skip to primary navigation

 Watch how this semi boneless leg of lamb was prepared here.

-This roasted leg of lamb with lemon vinaigrette was cooked in the Hestan Culinary the 14.5” Classic Roaster with Rack.
-Cooked using the Hestan Dual Fuel Range Proud Hestan Culinary and Hestan Ambassador.
+This roasted leg of lamb with lemon vinaigrette recipe was made in collaboration with Hestan.
+It was cooked in the Hestan Culinary 14.5" Classic Roaster with Rack.
 Opinions in this post are my own.

 A rosemary lamb roast on mixed root vegetables ready to go into the oven.